collocations.org

 1. sth that makes you feel proud

-great, rare, signal, special, tremendous | doubtful, dubious
+great, rare, special, tremendous

-Max was given the dubious honour of organizing the children''s party.
+Max was given the dubious honour of organizing the children's party.

-VERB + HONOUR
+VERB + honour/honor

 have

-I had the rare honour of being allowed into the artist''s studio.
+I had the rare honour of being allowed into the artist's studio.

-do sb
+do sb (formal), give sb

 Will you do me the honour of dining with me?